The John And Jim Show

 The Wicker Breakdown:

-- Village Of The Damned Little Rascals was a parody of the old movie Village Of The Damned only featuring The Little Rascals as the demonically possessed children who literally have some of the town's folk scared to death but it all turns out to be a practical joke by the kids who all bought novelty eye covers at the local prank shop.
+Village Of The Damned Little Rascals was a parody of the old movie Village Of The Damned only featuring The Little Rascals as the demonically possessed children who literally have some of the town's folk scared to death.
+Eventually, it all turns out to be a practical joke by the kids who all bought novelty eye covers at the local prank shop.

-- Candace's Fantasy Shack is a brothel where Sweetchuck brings Belushi to celebrate his last days as a single man and John Candy plays Candace, the madam of the house who introduces the two men to the ladies.
-At first, Belushi plans to stay loyal to his wife but eventually gives in only to find out that he was the one millionth customer which triggers a celebration, a story in the news, and even a call from the president on the United States.
-With so much to-do made the sketch leaves us feeling certain that his fiance will find out.
+Candace's Fantasy Shack is a brothel where Sweetchuck brings Belushi to celebrate his last days as a single man and John Candy plays Candace, the madam of the house who introduces the two men to the ladies.
+At first, Belushi plans to stay loyal to his wife but eventually gives in only to find out that he was the one-millionth customer which triggers a celebration, a story in the news, and even a call from the president on the United States.
+With so much to-do made the sketch leaves us feeling confident that his fiance will find out.